kristian-green-byu/startup/README.md

 - Displays popular trails
 - Ability of admin to edit the trails list.
 - Users are able to append reviews to trails
-- The leaderboard is updated depending on the total miles that each user inputs
+- Leaderboard position is updated depending on the total miles that each user inputs

+### Technologies
+I will use a variety of different programming languages to accomplish my goals.